lisp-polymorph/polymorph.copy-cast/README.md

 (define-polymorphic-function deep-copy (object))
 (define-polymorphic-function shallow-copy (object))
 ```
-Deep-copy copies object recursively, while shallow-copy only copies the topmost container, leaving insides as references.
+Deep-copy copies the object recursively, while shallow-copy only copies the topmost container, leaving the insides as references.
 Returns object of precisely the same type as the original one.